GaelQuesadilla/mymditor/README.md

     + **css/**

-        + Just dont move anything, is better work css file with sass compiler
+        + Just don't move anything, is better work css file with sass compiler

 + **views**

     + docs/views.py

-        + docView recives 0 values and it will return the docView.html template
+        + docView receives 0 values and it will return the docView.html template

         + download post method receives 1 value, these will be:

             1. dataDir: A list that will contain the required keys to locate the element in user cloud data

-            *downlod post method just return a jsonResponse with the values of the requested data of the user cloud*
+            *download post method just return a jsonResponse with the values of the requested data of the user cloud*

         + upload post method receives 2 values, these will be: